 Water annual herbs as often as required to keep the soil moist but not saturated which is usually once every 3-7 days.
 Mediterranean herbs should be watered less often, allowing the soil to dry out between bouts of watering.
 Water Mediterranean herbs once every 2 weeks in pots and containers.

-The biggest and most important distinction when it comes to how often to water different types of herbs is whether they are perennial herbs originate from the Mediterranean region of Europe (lavender, rosemary, thyme, sage, oregano) or whether they are leafy annual herbs (basil, cilantro,mint, dill, chives, parsley).
+The biggest and most important distinction we nee to acknowledge when it comes to how often to water different types of herbs is whether they are perennial herbs originating from the Mediterranean region of Europe (lavender, rosemary, thyme, sage, oregano) or whether they are leafy annual herbs (basil, cilantro, mint, dill, chives, parsley).

-Mediterranean herbs are woody and adapted to tolerate drought conditions, therefore they should only be watered once every 2 weeks at the most (once they have established).
+Mediterranean herbs are woody and adapted to tolerate drought conditions.
+Therefore, we only need to water these once every 2 weeks at the most (once they have been established).

 How often to water Mediterranean herbs: | Water every 2 weeks in if pots.
 Do not need watering once established (after 1 year) unless exceptional drought. |